 Call sheets that are sent from StudioBinder are sent to each person individually in a stylish, easy-to-follow email — so there's no risk of email leaks, or anyone even knowing they're on a BCC list.

 CALL SHEET EMAIL

 You may have a perfect call sheet, but there are many cast and crew members who dread reading.
 A carefully composed email body ensures they quickly see the pertinent details for the day.

 - Parking Location with a map link

-- Special instructions for the day (e.g. inclement weather, hazards on set, location regulations, sometimes hospital...use your judgement)
+- Special instructions for the day (e.g., inclement weather, hazards on set, location regulations, hospital info...use your judgement.)